axelvag/WebSite_2048_game/README.md

 # Access
 $ cd WebSite_2048_game

-# Put it in a php server like Apache or 000WebHost
+# Put it in a php server like Apache, Nginx or 000WebHost

 # TADAMMM !
 You have your own 2048 game
 ```